jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 which is not currently implemented.
 [^3]: This output has been heavily cleaned.
 [^4]: This is because effects are implemented via delimited continuations which are evaluated at compile-time.
-Ante takes this approach from Effekt and it is detailed in [Zero-cost Effect Handlers by Staging](https://se.cs.uni-tuebingen.de/publications/schuster19zero.pdf)
+Ante takes this approach from Effekt and it is further detailed in [Zero-cost Effect Handlers by Staging](https://se.cs.uni-tuebingen.de/publications/schuster19zero.pdf)